daattali/beautiful-jekyll/course.md

 <br>

 **Please note:** This course is not a one-time solution as I believe that life is a process of learning and growing.
 However, I promise you that this course is packed with things you can grow with going forward.
 I’m just like you, wading through finding myself over the years at home.
-Welcome to _Simplify Your Home Life: a course for busy moms_.
-I’m so happy you are checking this course out to see if it would be helpful for you!
+Welcome to _Simplify Your Home Life: a course for busy moms_!

 ##### Pricing